 Yes, there will be a variety of traders selling food, plus a tea room on site.
 We will ensure there are vegetarian and vegan options.
 A full roster will be announced nearer the time.

 Can I apply to Volunteer?

 Yes!
-We will officially open Volunteer opportunities in May.
+Volunteer Applications for Supersonic 2023 are now open, there’s more information on how to apply here.
 If you would like to contact us in advance please write to [email protected] with any specific enquiries, or to help out at our year-round events.